 Sustainability in Copenhagen

-Considered one of the most sustainable cities in the world, Copenhagen holds 546km of bike paths, a fleet of electric harbour ferries and a majority o...
+Considered one of the most sustainable cities in the world, Copenhagen has in total 546 km of bicycle paths, a fleet of electric harbour ferries and a...

 Monocle mentions Copenhagen’s green city planning, new restaurants, a vibrant culture, harbour swims, how the city bounced back from Covid-19 and much more in their recognised Quality of Life Survey 2022.

 The international lifestyle and global affairs magazine Monocle has published their annual list of ‘The world’s most liveable cities’ putting Copenhagen at the top for the fifth time.
 The editors have listed 25 cities in their research-based ranking with Zürich and Lisbon taking the second and third spots on this year’s list.